Meet Kelly Elimian, global public health expert working on cholera interventions in Nigeria

 Generally, the funding of the health care sector is poor in Nigeria, especially in the northern part.
 A reason for this is that people in the south has a higher level of education.
 This part of the country is also home to the petroleum industry, the main source of income for Nigeria.

 “Based on my experience, there is also an issue of coordination that needs to be addressed if you want to approve child and maternal health care,” says Kelly Elimian.
+He describes coordination challenges where donors contribute to areas of their own interest that may not be the most urgent ones.

-“Donors need to learn to work with the government that oversee needs assessment and better placed to inform you where supports are needed; but you see, some donors with funds would say they are not interested in those areas.
-So, we find that many opportunities to improve the health care system will be missed because of poor coordination,” he says.
+“Donors need to learn to work with the government that oversee needs assessment and better placed to inform you where supports are needed.
+But you see some donors with funds would say they are not interested in those areas.
+So we find that many opportunities to improve the health care system will be missed because of poor coordination,” he says.

 Reducing cholera cases by 2030